RVCC-IDMX/about-me-SebasPort/README.md

 -#fa7100 (orange)
 I did not like how the end result looked, so I decided to go for another color scheme.

- ### Disclaimer:
+ ### Citations:
-All content is personal and was not taken from someone else.
+All content is personal and was not taken from someone else yet.
 So no citations needed.
+### license
+For my license, I would like to have all copyright licenses private, Although it is open for the public, no one can modify, distribute or monetize this website without permission and proper attribution.